kiranz/just-api/docs/docs/getting-started.md

             }
 ```

+!!! note
-Note that you can also place your custom JS functions in separate JS file and specify the function name in YAML to import.
+    You can also place custom JS functions in a module and specify the function name and path to module in YAML.

 ### Using docker to run Just-API tests
 If you are looking to use Docker to run Just-API, you might want to checkout